Skip to main content

 Furthermore, GINA places strict limits on any financial incentive tied to the disclosure of genetic information.
 An employer can offer an incentive for completing an HRA, but the value of that incentive cannot be conditioned on the employee answering questions about family medical history.

 This structural separation is a profound legal recognition of the unique nature of genetic data.
-Unlike a cholesterol reading, which reflects a current state and can be modified, speaks to immutable predispositions and familial connections, making its potential for misuse in a discriminatory context exceptionally high.
+Unlike a cholesterol reading, which reflects a current state and can be modified, genetic information speaks to immutable predispositions and familial connections, making its potential for misuse in a discriminatory context exceptionally high.

 GINA establishes that your genetic blueprint is not a commodity to be exchanged for a workplace benefit, reflecting its unique status as both personal and familial information.